ashishpetwal/weather-app/README.md

  - The [React documentation](https://reactjs.org/docs/getting-started.html) for providing a helpful guide to building React apps
  - The [OpenWeatherMap API documentation](https://openweathermap.org/api) for providing detailed information on their API
+ - The amazingly built [Tailwind CSS](https://tailwindcss.com/docs/installation) for creating modern webpages only with HTML
- - The creators of [FontAwesome Icons](https://fontawesome.com/docs) for providing a vast range of icons.
+ - The creators of [FontAwesome Icons](https://fontawesome.com/docs) for providing a vast range of icons